 A year after the world became fixated on hydroxychloroquine, ivermectin has shaped up to be the latest unproven cure to go viral.
 The FDA, the CDC, the World Health Organization, and even Merck, an ivermectin manufacturer, have warned against taking it for COVID.
 No reliable evidence shows that it works as a cure or preventative, according to a late July comprehensive analysis of randomized controlled trials, which wouldn’t have included the Argentine study.
 Scientists who last month announced the results of another major trial said ivermectin showed “no effect whatsoever” as a treatment.

 Nevertheless, buoyed by the dual rise of the Delta variant and vaccine skepticism, ivermectin hype has reached a global fever pitch.
 Politicians from Brazil to Malaysia are pushing it.
 Feed stores are sold out, and prices are soaring.
 In Facebook groups and subreddits, people are swapping dosing tips and saying they’d rather eat horse paste than get vaccinated.
-The hunt for suddenly scarce ivermectin has led some to America’s Frontline Doctors, the group that erroneously touted hydroxychloroquine as a “cure” on the US Capitol steps.
+The hunt for suddenly scarce ivermectin has led some to America’s Frontline Doctors, the group that erroneously touted hydroxychloroquine as a “cure” on the US Supreme Court steps.

 Ivermectin prescriptions in the US are up 24-fold, according to the CDC, and poison control centers from Alabama to Mississippi have been flooded with calls about side effects and overdoses.
 One adult who drank an ivermectin injection meant for cattle, the CDC said, wound up hospitalized with confusion, drowsiness, hallucinations, abnormal breathing, and tremors.